 Institute of Strategic and International Studies (ISIS) Malaysia

-ISIS Malaysia was established on 8 April 1983 as an autonomous, not-for-profit research organization.
+ISIS Malaysia was established on 8 April 1983 as an autonomous research organization.
 ISIS Malaysia has a diverse research focus which includes economics, foreign policy, security studies, nation-building, social policy, technology, innovation and environmental studies.
 It also undertakes research collaboration with national and international organizations in important areas such as national development and international affairs.

 ISIS Malaysia engages actively in Track Two diplomacy, and promotes the exchange of views and opinions at both the national and international levels.
 The Institute has also played a role in fostering closer regional integration and international cooperation through forums such as the Asia-Pacific Roundtable, the ASEAN Institutes of Strategic and International Studies (ASEAN-ISIS), the Pacific Economic Cooperation Council (PECC) and the Network of East Asian Think-Tanks (NEAT).
 ISIS is a founding member of the Council for Security Cooperation in the Asia-Pacific (CSCAP) and manages the Council’s Secretariat.

 As Malaysia’s premier think-tank, ISIS has been at the forefront of some of the most significant nation-building initiatives in the nation’s history.
 It was a contributor to the Vision 2020 concept and was consultant to the Knowledge-Based Economy Master Plan initiative.

 - To provide relevant policy analyses on Malaysia’s strategic interests, and on regional and international issues, with a focus on the Asia-Pacific Region

 - Includes security studies, foreign policy, Southeast Asian politics and military affairs